mpay24/mpay24-php/README.md

 You can use the config.php file in the root directory

-You also can handover the Parameters while crating the MPAY24 Object
+You also can handover the parameters while crating the MPAY24 Object

 ```php
 require_once("../bootstrap.php");